AKasem1/Typescript-Study/Readme.md

 - **Loss of Type Safety**: It negates the advantages of static typing, making the code less predictable and harder to maintain.

 > **Tip**: Use `any` sparingly and prefer stricter types whenever possible to fully leverage the benefits of **TypeScript**.

+Interfaces
+    interfaces are a way to define a certain structure that all data structures can adhere to, whether they are classes, objects or even other interfaces.